suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 must implement support for these two parameters.
-Since a device will typically only support one of the content key distribution methods, the distribution system needs to know which of two specified methods wis supported.
+Since a device will typically only support one of the content key distribution methods, the distribution system needs to know which of two specified methods is supported.
 Mandating only a single content key distribution method for a constrained device also reduces the code size.

 ~~~
 SUIT_Parameters //= (suit-parameter-encryption-info
     => bstr .cbor SUIT_Encryption_Info)

-suit-parameter-encryption-info = 19
+suit-parameter-encryption-info = TBD19
 ~~~
 {: #parameter-fig title="CDDL of the SUIT_Parameters Extension."}